 Read books about starting school.

 If you have a child headed to school for the first time, it’s important to prepare them for the experience.
 To do this, read books about going to school.
 Get them excited and used to the idea of the routine and responsibilities.
 Encourage your child to ask questions and be honest with their feelings about school, too.
 It’ll create good dialogue and establish a great start to the school year.
+Here’s a list of some of our fav books for back-to-school season.

 Prepare for the drop-off and pick-up procedures.